A few weeks ago I was listening to an interview of Patrick McKenzie on the Bootrapped.fm podcast, and heard my name being mentioned.

 “I’ve recently started having doubts about whether I’ve picked the right market or not (maybe too niche).
 I started a blog and posted a couple of questions in web design/development forums to my target audience but interest seems pretty low.
 The blog I’m sure I can work on, but maybe I just picked too small of a market… starting to get bummed.”

 I wasn’t just bummed, I literally was ready to quit at this point.
 Lucky for me, Patrick was more objective and replied that he thought it was a great idea that had plenty of potential.
 He even was nice enough to recommend a blogging strategy going forward.
+This lead me to lead magnet strategies like proposal templates for website and design professionals.

 With my confidence somewhat restored, I immediately went on to my next problem…